Manifest Technology

 Doug writes books and articles about new and cutting-edge technology, making it understandable and useful for real people.
 He makes his writing and presentations freely available on his Manifest Technology web site (www.manifest-tech.com).

-Through his company, Manifest Technology, LLC, he consults and develops technical communications for clients including Adobe, Intel, and Sonic Solutions.
-He also provides expert witness services in digital media and DVD, technology and products, business and markets.
+Through his company, Manifest Technology, LLC, he consults and develops technical communications for military and commercial clients including Adobe, Intel, and Sonic Solutions.
+He also provides expert witness consulting services in digital media and DVD, technology and products, business and markets.

 Book Cover